MAVIS FAQs

 What is happening with Aviation Briefing Service (ABS) premium?

-There is not currrently a premium service offered in MAVIS to replicate Aviation Briefing Service (ABS) Premium.
-This will be developed in 2026, but no fixed timeframe is available at this stage.
-If you have questions about your existing subscription or concerns about what you can access, please contact [email protected]
+Currrently a premium service is not offered in MAVIS to replicate Aviation Briefing Service (ABS) Premium.
+Development is planned for 2026, but a specific timeline is not yet set.
+If you have questions about your existing subscription or concerns about what you can access, please contact [email protected].

 Can I pay to access the other features in MAVIS?